bbc/audio-orchestration/packages/template/Readme.md

 ## Development

-This section introduces the key components of the template application, intended for developers looking to customise it or add features beyond those that can be configured in Audio Orchestrator.
+This section introduces the key components of the template application, intended for developers looking to customise it or add features beyond those that can be configured in _Audio Orchestrator_.

 ### Recommended reading